auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 think we may have come across some of your stolen password hashes...".

-This is an example of **Adversarial Literate Programming**: Alice is an IT administrator who specifies a password hash function tagged with Acme's name.
+This is an example of **Adversarial Literate Programming**: Alice is an IT administrator who specifies a password hash function tagged with Acme's name and contact information.
 Eve has stolen some of Acme's password hashes, and she wants to provide Craig the ability to run Alice's algorithm on his own hardware, while denying Craig access to Alice's documentation that the hashes come from Acme.

 The security goal of Adversarial Literate Programming is to force Eve to provide Craig a sporting chance of recovering the invitation to contact Acme